teach-afp/www/input/lecture8.md

   `Eval`.

-* We can understand the interaction between the state monad and the error monad by looking at their implementations (i.e., types).
+* We can understand the interaction between the state monad and the error monad by looking at their implementations (i.e. types).

 * It matters whether we stick the error monad on the outside or the inside of the state monad.